These laboratory-made antibodies are a best bet for a coronavirus treatment, but there won’t be enough

 Creating a drug recipe

 When a deadly pneumonia was identified in China in January, scientists at Regeneron Pharmaceuticals knew the drill.
-As with Zika, Ebola and the new coronavirus’s close cousin, Middle East respiratory syndrome, they started work on a therapy, using the company’s proprietary platform — what their chief executive Leonard S. Schleifer calls “magical mice.”
+As with Zika, Ebola and the new coronavirus’s close cousin, Middle East respiratory syndrome, scientists started work on a therapy, using the company’s proprietary platform — what their chief executive Leonard S. Schleifer calls “magical mice.”
 These rodents, genetically engineered to have humanized immune systems, can muster human antibodies that serve as the template for a new drug.

-“It’s probably going to move fast,” he told Hanne Bak, vice president of preclinical manufacturing, who develops the initial recipes to turn science experiments into a repeatable process.
+“It’s probably going to move fast,” he told Hanne Bak, senior vice president of preclinical manufacturing, who develops the initial recipes to turn science experiments into a repeatable process.
 “How fast can you move?”

-Bak’s colleague, Daniel Van Plew, who oversees industrial operations and product supply — including a global team of 4,000 people and a massive facility filled with giant tanks connected by steel arteries of pipes — happened to be visiting Bak that day.
+Bak’s colleague Daniel Van Plew, who oversees industrial operations and product supply — including a global team of 4,000 people and a massive facility filled with giant tanks connected by steel arteries of pipes — happened to be visiting Bak that day.
 Together, they sketched out the first timelines for scaling up production of a drug.

 Many of the steps had a natural speed limit — scientists had to expose the mice to a form of the virus, wait for their immune systems to respond and then study the antibodies.
 Scientists also examined antibodies from people who recovered from the virus.
-They needed to test which ones were most potent, and engineer the hamster ovary cells to produce those antibodies.
+They needed to test which ones were most potent, and then engineer hamster ovary cells to produce those antibodies.
 They would have to feed and nourish those cells for a month — with scientists seeking the laboratory equivalent of Goldilocks.

 “You’re dealing with a living system. …The amount of oxygen, the food, the way [cells are] agitated [in the vat], little things can disrupt it,” Van Plew said.
 “For all intents and purposes, it has a memory — if you do something bad to it at the beginning of production, it might not produce as well at the end.”

-They tried to move everything else forward as fast as possible, pretending there were no evenings and no weekends.
+The scientists tried to move everything else forward as fast as possible, pretending there were no evenings and no weekends.
 Regeneron split its employees into pods in March, so that if one person got sick, it wouldn’t take out the whole team on a two-week quarantine.

 That meant upending how people usually worked.
 Instead of one person owning a project from beginning to end, pods on tap to come in on Monday would do all the science they could and then hand off their work to the pod that came in on Tuesday, which would pick up where they left off.